leonardo-toffalini/viscous/report/report.typ

   (partial rho)/(partial t) = -(bold(u) dot nabla)rho + kappa Delta rho + S.
 $

-The astute reader might find this equation offly similar to that of the velocity field, which is by no means a coincidence as the same broad strokes apply to the density field too, which are: advection, diffusion, and external sources.
+The astute reader might find this equation quite similar to that of the velocity field, which is by no means a coincidence as the same broad strokes apply to the density field too, which are: advection, diffusion, and external sources.
 The only thing we must be careful of, is that the density is a scalar field, in contrast to the velocity, which is a vector field.

-The problem in this state is incomplete, we must also specify a boundary condtion.
-In our endevour to simulate a fluid, we will work with the Dirichlet-boundary condition, which prescribes that the values on the boundary must vanish.
+The partial differential equation by itself does not result in a unique solution for us to find, for this we must also specify a boundary condition.
+In our endeavor to simulate a fluid, we will work with the Dirichlet-boundary condition, which prescribes that the values on the boundary must vanish.
 We can formulate the previous statement as follows:
 $
   u|_(partial Omega) &= 0 \
   rho|_(partial Omega) &= 0,